5th Fetter

 But that frustration, anger and annoyance that we project onto the people we are involved with is only a diversion from the real issue!

-That is why the 5th fetter is so difficult to work with.
+That is why the Fifth fetter can be so difficult to work with.

 It really feels like “they” should have done differently.